leonidstorms/Azure-Virtual-Network-Project/README.md

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the _____ and system _____.
 - Filebeat monitors and collects log files from specified locations and sends them to the ELK stack.
-- Metricbeat collects operating system metrics
+- Metricbeat collects operating system metrics to send to ELK.

 The configuration details of each machine may be found below.